Toggle: English / Spanish

 - Steroid shots to help the baby's lungs mature

-Call your health care provider if you have vaginal bleeding during pregnancy.
+Call your provider if you have vaginal bleeding during pregnancy.
 Placenta previa can be dangerous to both you and your baby.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.